Let Us Help You Pick the Perfect Gear For Your Needs!

 The newest Canon Rebel is the T8i which is much more expensive with a few upgrades like better auto focus and face detection, expanded ISO, and 4K (however if you want 4K video a mirrorless or Sony might be a better option.

 A similar entry level camera in Nikon would be the Nikon D3500 that is available as a kit.
 It also includes an 18-55mm f/3.5-5.6G lens or kit variations with 2 lenses.
-This camera has 11 autofocus points, a 24.2 MP crop sensor, and ISO range of 100-25600.
+This camera has 11 autofocus points, a 24.2 MP crop sensor, and a range of ISO100-25600.

 I have used both Canon and Nikon all my life.
 To me they are very similar and I do not have a preference of one over the other.
 I do know some people swear by one or the other, but you cannot go wrong with either.
 If you would like some recommendations for Sony, Olympus, or mirrorless, give us a call.
 These brands have some great options and we would be glad to help!